 It pays to be prepared for winter weather when you live in the country.
+Each year we winterize the house by checking for drafts, sealing doors, getting a roofing company Raleigh to check for any repairs that need doing, and ensure we have enough food stocked for a few days.
 This week we had a winter storm that was simultaneously beautiful in the extreme and quite deadly if approached incorrectly.
 The storm itself started with some heavy snows that draped the trees in a pretty covering that glistened even in the subdued light.

 The storm was severe enough to keep the roads clear.
 We saw a single car early in the morning before the storm reached it peak and then the road remained clear.
 Of course, it helped that most businesses and all schools were closed for the day.
 There is something to be said for the silent isolation of a storm.
 You look out the window and the road is missing from view (as is the case in this picture-yes there is a road there under the snow).
 You’re transported to a different time and can daydream of times past when life seemed simpler (and often wasn’t).

 The serene landscape is so quiet, so hushed, you could easily get lost in it for hours at a time.
 Even so, there is activity if you look for it.
 Our local birds were quite busy at the feeder and seemed to hardly notice the snow at all.
 We love to watch them during the winter months as a reminder of the life that will return in the spring.